Cotignac waterfalls and towers

 Place de la Mairie and clock tower

 Behind the municipal office, follow the paved path uphill in bends to pass in front of the remains of several oil presses.
 It is a former public oil mill, it was operated with donkeys or just human muscle power.
-Before the mill was shut down, it was hydro-powered for a few years.
+Before the mill was shut down end of the 19th century, it was hydro-powered for a few years.

 Photo all rights reserved © by André M. Winter.
 Photo taken 2019 during our field research for Provence-Guide.Net.